Skip to the content.

 Workarounds

 Pretend that read-only snapshots are empty and silently discard any request to dedupe files referenced through them.
-This is a workaround for problems with the kernel implementation of btrfs send and btrfs send -p which make these btrfs features unusable with bees.
+This is a workaround for problems with old kernels running btrfs send and btrfs send -p which make these btrfs features unusable with bees.

 Logging options